C Diff Cleanup

 🦠 The C. Diff Threat: Why Expert Cleanup is VITAL and How Bio-Tec Guarantees Quick, Correct & Zer...

-• What happens if hypodermic needles are accidentally left in a squad car?
+• What happens if a deceased individual is transported in a police car?